-Disruptive actions or demonstrations are those that restrict free movement on any of the campuses, or interfere with, or impede access to, regular activities or facilities of any of the Colleges or CUC.
+Disruptive actions or demonstrations are those that restrict free movement on any of the campuses, or interfere with, or impede access to, regular activities or facilities of any of the Colleges or The Claremont Colleges Services.

-If an officer or designee of an affected College or CUC informs individuals in a given area that their collective actions are judged non-peaceful or disruptive and that they should disperse, individuals remaining may be charged, on their home campus, with a violation of this policy.
+If an officer or designee of an affected college or The Claremont Colleges Services informs individuals in a given area that their collective actions are judged non-peaceful or disruptive and that they should disperse, individuals remaining may be charged on their home campus with a violation of this policy.

 Any individual acting in a non-peaceful or disruptive manner, whether they are acting individually or within a group, may be charged on the basis of the individual’s or group’s behavior with a violation of this policy.
 Ignorance of this policy or lack of intent to violate this policy is not an acceptable justification for violating it.

-Lack of intent or lack of awareness of the existence of College or Consortium policy will not excuse violations.
+Lack of intent or lack of awareness of the existence of College and The Claremont Colleges Services policy will not excuse violations.
 Charges will be brought at the home college of the accused.

-Any President on their home campus, or designee, or the Chief Executive Officer of CUC, or designee, on the property of CUC, is authorized to take actions against any individual violating this policy.
-Actions may include arrest, or other legal action, or notice of disciplinary charges and handled through the home College’s disciplinary procedures.
-The presidents and the Chief Executive Officer of CUC may delegate their authority to act.
+Any president on their home campus, or designee, or the Chief Executive Officer of The Claremont Colleges Services (TCCS), or designee, on the property of TCC is authorized to take actions against any individual violating this policy.
+Actions may include arrest, or other legal action, or notice of disciplinary charges and handled through the home college’s disciplinary procedures.
+The presidents and the Chief Executive Officer of TCCS may delegate their authority to act.

-In the event of a non-peaceful or disruptive action on the property of any of the Claremont Colleges, CUC, or any of their affiliated offices or programs, the affected College or Colleges or Claremont University Consortium will act according to the following procedures:
+In the event of a non-peaceful or disruptive action on the property of any of the Claremont colleges, TCCS, or any of their affiliated offices or programs, the affected College or Colleges or TCCS will act according to the following procedures:

-- The President(s) of the College(s) where activities are disrupted or the Chief Executive Officer of CUC, in the case of the property of CUC, will determine whether or not negotiation will take place with those involved in the demonstration or disruption.
+- The President(s) of the College(s) where activities are disrupted or the Cheif Executive Officer of TCCS, in the case of The Claremont Colleges Services property, will determine whether or not negotiation will take place with those involved in the demonstration or disruption.
 The president(s) will also determine the actions to be taken including, but not limited to, provisional or summary suspension or arrest.

-- The president of the college may summarily suspend a student of their college violating this policy.
-However, the president of the college or the CEO of CUC will only have the authority to provisionally suspend a student representing one of the other Claremont Colleges- pending referral to the home campus disciplinary body.
+The president of the college may summarily suspend a student of their college violating this policy.
+However, the president of the college or the CEO of TCCS will only have the authority to provisionally suspend a student representing one of the other Claremont colleges – pending referral to the home campus disciplinary body.

-- Officials at the other campuses will promptly provide assistance in identifying disruptive or non-peaceful individuals to the campus where the disruption occurs or to CUC.
+- Officials at the other campuses will promptly provide assistance in identifying disruptive or non-peaceful individuals to the campus where the disruption occurs or to TCCS.

 - All individuals who are engaged in disruptive or non-peaceful action will be notified that they are trespassing.
 Persons who continue to trespass after notification are subject to arrest (by a Peace Officer or by Private Person.
 California Penal Code Section 834).

-- Individual Claremont Colleges and CUC may bill students or file civil suits to recover damages and costs.
+- Individual Claremont Colleges and TCCS may bill students or file civil suits to recover damages and costs.